tireddy2/Reverse-HTTP-Transport/draft-tiruben-reverse-http.md

 --- abstract

 This document defines a secure transport for HTTP in which the client and server roles are reversed.
 This arrangement improves the origin server's protection from Layer 3 and Layer 4 DDoS attacks when an intermediary is in use.
+It allows origin server's to be hosted without being publicly accessible but allows the clients to access these servers via an intermediary.

 --- middle